Welcome to North Dakota State University Press

 In 2017 we celebrated the first publications from our Heritage Guide Series and our Contemporary Voices of Indigenous Peoples Series.
 In 2022, we launched the Little Book about North Dakota series.
 You can find out more about our series publications here.

 We changed our imprint to North Dakota State University Press in January 2016.
 Prior to that, and since 1950, we published as the North Dakota Institute for Regional Studies Press.
 We continue to operate under the umbrella of the North Dakota Institute for Regional Studies, located at North Dakota State University.

-Dr. David Bertolini, Director of NDSU Press and Dean of the College of Arts, Humanities, and Social Sciences
+Dr Kimberly Wallin, Director of NDSU Press and Dean of the College of Arts and Sciences

-Dr. Suzzanne Kelley, Publisher and Assistant Professor of Practice
+Dr. Suzzanne Kelley, Publisher and Associate Professor of Practice

-Dr. Kelley is Editor in Chief for NDSU Press and Assistant Professor of Practice.
-She has a BS in Applied Learning & Development from the University of Texas—Austin, summa cum laude; an MA in history from the University of Central Oklahoma where she earned the Edward Everett Dale Award; a PhD in history from North Dakota State University; and a Certificate in Publishing from Minnesota State University Moorhead.
+Dr. Suzzanne Kelley is Editor in Chief for NDSU Press and Associate Professor of Practice.
+She has a BS in Applied Learning & Development from the University of Texas—Austin, summa cum laude; an MA in history from the University of Central Oklahoma, where she earned the Edward Everett Dale Award; and a PhD in history from North Dakota State University.
 Her publications include the co-edited anthology Paper Camera: A Half Century with New Rivers Press, two co-authored chapters in peer-reviewed anthologies, and peer-reviewed articles in The Swedish-American Historical Quarterly and New Plains Review.
 She has worked with state, national, and international journals, editing articles with a wide array of research topics including agriculture, politics, history, and Chinese studies.
 Since 2003, she has worked in all genres of literary and scholarly publishing, shepherding more than one hundred books through all stages of editing and production.
-She teaches courses in publishing, and she is a past president of the Midwest Independent Publishing Association, which represents a twelve-state region.
-When she is not making books or teaching, she conducts scholarly research along two lines of inquiry: iconography of memory and collective memory in rural life in the Great Plains and Canadian Prairies, New Zealand, and Australia; and contemporary topics on the history, business, and practice of small press and university publishing.
+Dr. Kelley directs the Certificate in Publishing program, and she is the first point of contact for press matters. email@example.com